On the size of the neighborhoods of a word: (Super)-Condensed Neighborhood for Unary Words

 words, which proves Eqn. (\ref{eqn4}).

 Substituting $s$ with $2$ in Eqn. (\ref{eqn4}), we have

-which proves Eqn. (\ref{eqn4_binary}). $\Box$
+which proves Eqn. (\ref{eqn4_binary}). $ $

-Using a similar argument, we can prove the following formula for the size of the super condensed $d$-neighborhood for unary words. \begin{proposition} Let $\Sigma$ be an alphabet consisting of $s$ characters and $\sigma \in \Sigma$.
-For any unary word $w=\sigma^w$,
+Using a similar argument, we can prove the following formula for the size of the super-condensed $d$-neighborhood for unary words. \begin{proposition} Let $\Sigma$ be an alphabet consisting of $s$ characters, { and let $\sigma \in \Sigma$.
+For any { integers $n$ and $d$ such that} $0 < d { < n-1}$,}

 In particular, if $s=2$,

 \end{proposition}